cajuncoding/FlurlGraphQL/README.md

 To use this in your project with `Newtonsoft.Json` processing then add the add the [FlurlGraphQL.Newtonsoft](https://www.nuget.org/packages/FlurlGraphQL.Newtonsoft/) NuGet package to your project.

 ## Release Notes:
+### v2.0.6
+- Improve String Enum hanlding for additional use cases to ensure resulting Enums are properly formed (e.g. no unnecessary underscores being inserted in various cases).

 ### v2.0.5
 - Improve configuration support for Defeault Json Processing now with Enum Flags to make enabling/disabling the GraphQL Json Defaults much easier.